hiralshah7/shah_hiral_minicooper/README.md

 # shah_hiral_minicooper

+## Live Link :
+ To Check the website live where the data is rendering out from the Database, kindly Click Here on the below site
+ <a href="https://minicooper.hiralshahh.com/">Hiral's Mini Cooper</a>

 TODO: About My Website
 	- This Website is info graphic website which is bringing data from the json file and the sql file ( kindly check the remote branch ) once you click on your favourite car.
 ## Langues Used in this Site